 - 081-833-0156 Perform a Medical Patient Assessment (Skill Level 1)

 7. Ongoing Care.
 While there are few specific tasks associated with nursing care, it is a vital component of keeping your patient relatively healthy and happy.
 Aggressive ongoing care will prevent long-term complications resulting from being immobilized and having common emergency interventions.
+Documentation is a vital skill both for continuity of care as the patient travels from point-of-injury, and for the bleary-eyed medic troubleshooting problems.
+The PFC Flow Charts are an excellent tool with which to train and become familiar.

 - 081-833-3022 Insert a Nasogastric Tube (Skill Level 2)